GT-ARC/chariot-ml-engine/README.md

 ```
 '/cloud/db/getLatestData/'
 {
-    "table": "GenericData",             # Name of the table where you want the data to get.
+    "table": "raw_velocitypower_in_123456",             # Name of the table where you want the data to get.
+    "idname"  : deviceID                          # ID, if used in the name of the table (deviceID in our case)
-    "id" : 0,                           # Device ID.
+    "deviceID" : 123456,                           # Device ID.
 This is NOT a serial number of the data.
-*   "idname": "deviceID"                # What do you call your ID.
-If not provided, it is "ID" by default.
-*   "database": "ChariotCloud"          # If you want to get from a specific database.
+*   "database": "predictive_maintenance"          # If you want to get from a specific database.
 It is "ChariotCloud" by default.
 }

 Returns latest entry of the table in JSON format.